mackstann/htpicker/README.markdown

 I created htpicker because I was unsatisfied with all other HTPC frontend software I've tried.
-They're all complicated monstrosities and I seem to attract their bugs.
+They're all complicated monstrosities and I seem to have a talent for finding their bugs.
 All I really wanted was a way to browse a directory structure in a TV-friendly visual format, and launch files with external programs (e.g. a video with mplayer, or a video game ROM with an emulator).

+There are no over-complicated plugins, scripts, XML files, or anything like that.
+There is one small configuration file located at ~/.htpickerrc.
+This file will be created for you the first time you run htpicker.
+The meat of this config file is mapping certain directories and/or file extensions to programs that can play them.
+The stock config file sets up a few reasonable defaults, such as using mplayer to play files in ~/Videos as well as files with common video filename extensions, and playing a couple types of video game ROMs with their respective console emulators.
+You can change or expand these settings to play any file with any program you want.

 And why not just use HTML and Javascript for the UI?
 So that's what I've done.
 The program you run consists of three parts:  The first is a generic browser